If my memory serves me correctly, it was May 1981.

 "Yeah, of course, but what's this thing in El Salvador?"
 I asked.

 "Helping missionaries with their flock mainly.
-A lot of people are getting affected by the civil war, so they are in sore need of nurses, and I want to go because I know I can make a difference," she explained.
+A lot of people are getting affected by the civil war, so they are in sore need of nurses, and I wanted to go because I know I can make a difference," she explained.

 "I get it, I do," I replied.